 The mean gender bonus gap is the difference in average bonus pay that male and female employees receive.
 The median gender bonus gap shows the difference in the midpoints of the ranges of bonus pay received by men and women.
+Bonus for these purposes also includes payments related to commission, incentive schemes and long service awards.

-We are reporting a high mean bonus gap because, in addition to larger payments under our senior management bonus scheme (15 women and 15 men), we paid a discretionary bonus to most other staff (501 women and 255 men).
-With 266 more women than men receiving that discretionary bonus, it lowered the mean figure for women.
+We are reporting a high mean bonus gap because, in addition to larger payments under our senior management bonus scheme (13 women and 13 men), we paid a discretionary bonus to most other staff (575 women and 288 men).
+With 287 more women than men receiving that discretionary bonus, it lowered the mean figure for women.